davidk/part-fillers/README.md

 This is a public repository containing a list of what you can buy when shipping charges feel like they're a bit much for what little you are ordering.
 Add more stuff!

-As this is version controlled, feel free to fork, add your own, and send a pull request to incorporate stuff.
-Tables in Markdown are pretty easy.
-Need help or don't want the hassle of editing stuff?
-Add to the issues list (to the right).

 Random notes: Bottom of the basement stuff is avoided where possible/known.
 No point in buying crappy stuff; it'll just get thrown away for better parts or blow up stuff down the line.
 If you see something more cost effective (with decent quality); please feel free to add/replace.